simonyost/catchfire-show/_contributors/sheila-burkett.md

 image: /assets/images/contributor_img/sheila_burkett.png
 location: St. Louis, MO, USA

-profile: false
+profile: true
-summary: xyz
+summary: Sheila Burkett is the Founder and CEO at Spry Digital, an advocate for women in technology, and a dynamic networker.
 serve:
-  who: 123
+  who: leaders
-  how: abc
+  how: creating digital tools
 skills:
+- Adaptability
+- Consulting
+- Business analysis
+- Business development
+- CRM Software
+- Sales
+- Software Management
-- xyz
+- Market Research
 ---

 Sheila Burkett is the Founder and CEO at a successful St. Louis interactive agency, Spry Digital, an advocate for women in technology, and a dynamic networker.